 How do we teach phonics at St Matthew’s C of E Primary School?

 At St Matthew’s C of E we use the ‘Letters and Sounds’ document which is a systematic, synthetic phonics programme published by the Department of Education.
 It aims to build children’s speaking and listening skills as well as prepare them for learning to read by developing their phonics knowledge and skills.
-We teach phonics for 20 minutes each day in groups which allows teaching to specifically target the different phases of the programme.
+We teach phonics for 20 minutes each day in classes which allows all children to experience all elements of phonics.
+If a child is struggling with what they have been taught in class they then take part in extra sessions and precision teaching.
 Each phonics session is made up of games, songs and actions.